flox/nixexprs/docs/channel-construction.md

 ##### Argument `<overrides>` (attribute set)

-- `rev` (string, default `"master"`): A Git revision or branch to use for the source
+- `rev` (string, default `"master"`): A Git hash or branch to use for the source, only used if `src` is unset
-- `version` (string, default from GitHub): The version string to use for the source
-- `src` (string, default from GitHub): The path to the source, overrides the one from GitHub
+- `src` (string, default from GitHub): The path to the source, overrides the one from GitHu
+- `version` (string, default from GitHub if no `src` passed, otherwise required): The version string to use for the source
 - `pname` (string, default project name): The package name
+- `versionSuffix` (string, default `""`): Additional suffix to append to the resulting version.
+Should be increased over time
+- `extraInfo` (attribute set, default `{}`): Arbitrary additional info about the source, will be passed to the resulting `infoJson`

 ##### Returns
 An attribute set with attributes: